phetsims/phet-info/doc/supported-browsers.md

 Below is a list of currently supported browsers for HTML5 PhET simulations
 - This document is regularly updated. **Last update: 10/14/2020**
-- *Although other browsers not on this list may work IE11 is specifically NOT supported and will fail*
+- *Although other browsers not on this list may work, IE11 and older are specifically NOT supported and will fail*

 ### 1. Mobile Safari 13 and newer